 Antioxidants present in Chia seeds such as; Chlorogenic acid, caffeic acid, myricetin, quercetin, and kaempferol have heart and liver-protective characteristics, as well as anticancer capabilities.

-Chia Seeds health benefits helps to low the hypertension because of chlorogenic acid present in it, whereas caffeic acid has anti-inflammatory properties.
+Chia Seeds health benefits help to low hypertension because of chlorogenic acid present in it, whereas caffeic acid has anti-inflammatory properties.

 Chia Seeds For Weight Loss

 Chia seeds include fiber and protein, which may help those who are trying to lose some weight.
 One ounce (28 grams) of chia seeds has close to 10 grams of dietary fiber, which roughly translates that these tiny seeds are around 35% fiber content by weight.

 Furthermore, the protein present in chia seeds may reduce hunger and keep you fulfilled for a long time.
-Chia seeds are claimed to successfully reduce hunger and promote fullness for a total of 2.5 hours after eating, thus we can say that chia seeds benefits in weight loss.
+Chia seeds are claimed to successfully reduce hunger and promote fullness for a total of 2.5 hours after eating, thus we can say that chia seeds benefit in weight loss.